Refer to JOBS in Security Level Details - Permissions

 If it's a recurring job, any new devices added to the sites will pick up the job at the next run time.

-Jobs use the time zone configured on the Setup > My Info tab.
-Refer to Your user account.
+Jobs respect the time zone configured on the Setup → My Info tab.
+Refer to Time Zone.

 |Running as Security Level||This field is not editable, however, when you edit a job after it's been saved, the field will show the security level used when the job got scheduled.|